ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 ## Add input

 As our app grows and as we add more features to it, one thing that would be really nice to have is some search functionality.
-It would be great if our users could just type in a word into a search box and our app could just respond with matching and relevant rentals.
+It would be great if our users could just type a word into a search box and our app could just respond with matching and relevant rentals.
 So how could we go about implementing this feature?

 Well, we can start simple.
 Before we worry about implementing the "search" part of this feature, let's just get something on the page.
-The first step is to add an `<input>` tag onto our `index` page, and make it look a little pretty with a class.
+The first step is to add an `<input>` tag to our `index` page, and make it look pretty with a class.

 ```run:file:patch lang=handlebars cwd=super-rentals filename=app/templates/index.hbs
 @@ -7,2 +7,7 @@